alireza93/Camera-Caliberation-Commandline-Tool/README.md

 - **ph:** height of the pattern
 ### Outputs
 The quality of the calibration can be judged by the value of the *re-projection error* given as the first output.
 A value of around $1$ or lower is desirable.

 If the calibration is successful the code will print out the intrinsic camera parameters: the *camera matrix* and the *distortion coefficient*.
-In addition, for each image it gives a *rotation vector* and a *translation vector*.
+In addition, for each image, it gives a *rotation vector* and a *translation vector*.